Top 20 Most Beautiful Countries of the World to Travel in 2023/2024

 5. Mexico

-The Monarch Butterfly Biosphere Reserve, northwest of Mexico City, receives millions of butterflies every autumn, while the whale sanctuary in El Vizcaino is a crucial location for grey and blue whale reproduction.
-Mexico also goes to considerable measures to conserve its species.
+Every autumn, millions of butterflies descend upon the Monarch Butterfly Biosphere Reserve, located northwest of Mexico City, and the whale sanctuary in El Vizcaino is an essential site for the reproduction of grey and blue whales.
+Mexico takes significant steps to protect its wildlife as well.

 6. Kenya